-- 11.14 If the agreed expenses of the minister are paid direct or precisely reimbursed to a member of the ministry staff through an MEA in the manner set out in this section, any benefit will be regarded by the ATO as an exempt benefit (refer Taxation Ruling TR 2019/3).
+- 11.12.If the expenses of the minister are paid direct or precisely reimbursed to a member of the ministry staff through an MDBA in the manner set out in this section, any benefit will be regarded by the ATO as an exempt benefit (refer Taxation Ruling TR 2019/3).
 As the payment is an exempt benefit no FBT will be payable and the member of the ministry staff is not liable to income tax on the value of the benefit.
-Exempt fringe benefits are not reported on annual payment summaries, but may need to be reported to Centrelink when claiming certain benefits (refer sections 4.7 and 4.8). - 11.15 It is recommended that wardens and parish treasurers also refer to the GST A Guide for Parish Treasurers in relation to the availability of input tax credits relating to expenses paid through an MEA.
-Where input tax credits are claimed for expenses paid through an MEA, the benefit of those credits should be added to the balance of the ministry staff member's MEA. - 11.16 Some corporate credit cards provide detailed information about the GST component in every item charged to the card.
-In such cases the ATO may accept the credit card monthly statement as sufficient documentation to support the parish's claim for input tax credits (refer GST Ruling GSTR 2000/26.)
+Exempt benefits are not reported through STP Phase 1, but may need to be reported to Centrelink when claiming certain benefits (refer sections 4.7- 4.9). - 11.13.It is recommended that wardens and parish treasurers also refer to the GST A Guide for Parish Treasurers in relation to the availability of input tax credits relating to expenses paid through a MDBA.
+Where input tax credits are claimed for expenses paid through a MDBA, the benefit of those credits should be added to the balance of the ministry staff member's MDBA. - 11.14.
+The SDS sample MDBA Reconciliation and Payment template includes pro-forma reimbursement and third party payment forms.